Guide · April 2, 2026 · 13 min read

 Brand Mentions

-For example, when someone asks Perplexity "What are the best project management tools for remote teams?", Planway might appear in the cited sources (its blog post on async collaboration gets linked) but not be named in the response text, which recommends Asana, Monday, and ClickUp by name.
-That's a citation without a mention — valuable for traffic, but it means Perplexity isn't actively recommending the brand.
+For example, when someone asks Perplexity "What are the best project management tools for remote teams?", Planway might appear in the cited sources.
+Its blog post on async collaboration gets linked, but Planway itself isn't named in the response text.
+The answer itself recommends Asana, Monday, and ClickUp by name.
+That's a citation without a mention: valuable for traffic, but it means Perplexity isn't actively recommending the brand.

 Citation Frequency and Sources